sayantanmandal1/vul-detector/README.md

 ## 🌐 Usage

 ### **Analyze a GitHub Repository**
-1. Open the frontend in your browser (usually at `http://localhost:3000`).
+1. Open the frontend in your browser (usually at `http://localhost:3000` for local development, or your deployed frontend URL for production).
 2. Paste a public GitHub repository URL (e.g., `https://github.com/username/repo`).
 3. Click **Analyze Repository**.
 4. View vulnerabilities, suggested fixes, and download reports (JSON, text, HTML, PDF).